sjosk/CafeHunting/README.md

 The objective of the website is to establish a platform that generates suitable cafa data outcomes using a filter.
 Initially, we focus on integrating the front-end with the back-end.
 The front-end will relay user-selected commands from the filter to the back-end.
 In response, the back-end will interact with a specifically required database and transmit the results back to the front-end.

 ## Front-end
+The website's design integrates HTML, CSS, and JavaScript in its front end.
+It adopts a user-centered design philosophy, aiming to facilitate users save time and money while searching for coffee shops that align with their requirements.
+### HTML & CSS
+The interface is split into two parts: the left side consists of a functional column (User Input), and the right side showcases a map (Data Output).
+The site features two primary pages: the homepage (index.html), designed in an application-style format, and a data searching page (datasearch.html).

+**User Interface Design**
+To accentuate the map on the right side, more subdued colors are used in the left functional column.
+Common modes and shortcuts are incorporated to save users time and enhance the user experience.
+Beyond time efficiency, the website's development involved continuous testing and refinement.
+Features like map dragging and updating the coordinate range are included, offering users a reference for the distance to nearby coffee shops (Radius 200m).
+Many icons are employed throughout the site, predominantly in SVG format, which aids in altering states through coding.
+An icon color guide is also provided at the lower left side.

+### JavaScript Features
+- `Nearby`
+  Utilizes the **W3C Geolocation API**, which requires user consent to acquire their coordinates for marker placement and displaying nearby coffee shop information.
+  *(Note: If coordinates fall outside Taipei City, the map centers on the city and alerts users that they are outside the database's range.)*
+- `Work`
+  Assigns a special functional aspect to coffee shops, providing shortcuts for digital nomads or users utilizing cafes for work.
+This button is connected with the Filter options below.
+- `Refresh`
+  Allows users to swiftly clear map markers and selections.
+- `Demo`
+  Offers an experience of the Cafe Hunting website features to users located outside Taipei City.
+- `Hunting Your Way`
+  Offers two search modes: a graphical search centered around MRT stations and a data-based search by coffee shop name.
+- `Filter Option`
+  Includes eight filtering choices (Wi-Fi, Seats, Quiet, Socket, Standing Desk, Cheap, Music, Limited Time) and a shortcut to clear all selections, with real-time feedback provided on the right-side map.

 ## Back-end
 The Taipei Cafe API is accessible at [https://cafenomad.tw/api/v1.2/cafes/taipei/].
 This API generates a file known as [Cafe.sql](/CafeHunting/back end/database/Cafe.sql/), which is then converted into a .json format.
 This conversion results in the creation of a database named [cafedata.json](/CafeHuntingback end/database/cafedata.json/).